 "Racial equity isn't something we do because it's a nice thing to do.
 It's the core issue out of which everything else we do flows."
 La June Montgomery Tabron, president and CEO of W.K.
 Kellogg Foundation, shared that idea in an interview, in which she emphasized how racial equity is a crucial part of the transformation needed to improve the United States.

-For the month of May, GIA’s photo banner features work supported by the Creative Work Fund of the Walter & Elise Haas Fund.
+For the month of August, GIA’s photo banner features work supported by the Walton Family Foundation.

 "Why do you need a cultural equity statement?"
 "Isn’t a mission statement enough?"
 Those are the questions Hoong Yee Lee Krakauer, executive director of the Queens Council on the Arts (QCA), used to introduce a post in which she lays out how and why QCA developed its cultural equity statement.